6 Home Insurance Tips for First Time Home Buyers

 - DO YOU KNOW YOUR CORRECT REBUILD COST?

-When working out what you want your sum insured to be, consider exactly how much it would take to rebuild your house and to replace all of your contents.
+When working out what you want your sum insured to be, consider exactly how much it would take to complete a full rebuild your house and to replace all of your contents.
 Your mortgage lender should carry out a valuation in between the stages of “sale agreed” and loan approval.
 This valuation will advise on the rebuilding cost of the house and the minimum amount to insure it for.